remmel/recorder-3d/README.md

 ## Android smarphone

 That app has only been tested on Honor View 20 which has a tof sensor.
 This is the cheapest Huawei phone with Tof, you can find 2nd hand around 180€.

+# Next
+- Improve photo quality : I should make an alternative with Camera2 API https://github.com/google-ar/arcore-android-sdk/issues/120, which allow to access camera properly
+- Improve video framerate and resolution : currently 30fps (1440x1080) or 25fps 4K (3968x2976  jpg quality 80%)
+  Use MediaRecorder to save video.
+Should probably use ARCore or Camera2 API Or check alternative with opengl surface

+# Bug
+It seems that there is an offset of 1 between rgb and depth eg: 00000182_image.jpg == 00000183_depth16.bin (check in my sync-rgbd.html)